xkfengxd227/Drusilla_Ext/README.md

 data-dependent candidate selection.
 International Conference on Similarity Search and Applications (SISAP), 221 - 235, 2016.**

+* **Ryan R. Curtin, Javier Echauz, and Andrew B. Gardner.
+Exploiting the structure of furthest neighbor search for fast approximate results.
+Information Systems, 2018.**

-If you use the package for publications, please cite their paper above.
+If you use the package for publications, please cite their papers above.